Management Development Training

 Every manager has to be able to direct their own workload, which means setting goals and making them happen by managing their time effectively.
 Once the skill of goal setting has been developed, the manager can then enable their staff to manage their workload effectively.

 Develop their staff

-One of the best pieces of feedback I have had is that I develop my staff to go on to do different things sometimes bigger and better and sometimes a change of direction.
-Every manager I come across agrees that their people are their biggest asset I know, that often used cliche.
+One of the best pieces of feedback I have had is that I develop my staff to go on to do different things, sometimes bigger and better and sometimes a change of direction.
+Every manager I come across agrees that their people are their biggest asset I know, that often used cliché.
 Yet our research show that when those same managers analyse their time spent with their staff, a whopping 97% of their time is spent talking about the task and not developing their staff’s potential.
 Appraising, feedback, monitoring, mentoring and coaching are essential management skills.

 Having a sense of fun

 Being a manager is like being a parent, it is a skill that practise and review helps us to improve.
-There is no one right management style, however the above are what I value when designing and delivering management development training.
+There is no right management style, however the above are what I value when designing and delivering management development training.

 A typical course